isomerpages/moe-plmgss/_about-us/School Admission/Local Students 2023 Secondary One (S1) Posting.md

 Starting from 2020, there will be at least 20% in each course set aside for non-affiliated students.

-Primary 6 pupils from PLMGS (Primary) & other Primary Schools who have just received their secondary school posting in 2023 may use the following form to appeal for transfer to PLMGS(Sec).
-The appeal can only be considered:
+Primary 6 pupils from PLMGS (Primary) &amp; other Primary Schools who have just received their secondary school posting in 2023 may use the following form to appeal for transfer to PLMGS(Sec).
+The appeal can only be considered:<br>

-(i)  if there are available vacancies
+(i)  if there are available vacancies<br>
 (ii) if your daughter’s PSLE AL score meets the school’s minimum Achievement Level (AL) for 2024 intake.

 Students appealing for admissions after the secondary school posting should fill in the **[2023 Appeal Form](https://form.gov.sg/65574066733e110013a27b61)**.
 Deadline for submission of the form is **5pm, xx December 2023 (the day after Sec1 posting)**